In the field of car sales, Toyota is a major player. Learn how letting their employees “pull the cord” can help your team become more successful.

 While better leadership is vital within all successful teams, Toyota has gone in a completely different direction – instead of focusing exclusively on improving the skills of the leaders at the top of the corporate skyscraper, they’ve gone down to the people actually tightening the bolts on the assembly line and given them the power!

 Being the best at anything leaves a trail of success, and to improve our own success we should frequently examine what other successful people or companies are doing, no matter what field they’re in.
-Toyota’s success is legendary, and thanks to my nephew Danny, who recently visited their assembly plant in Georgetown, KY, I found out exactly why.
+Toyota’s success is legendary, and thanks to my nephew Danny who has visited the Toyota assembly plant in Georgetown, KY, I found out exactly why.

 Toyota thinks of its employees as “team members” and actually involves them in the production process.
 Instead of simply treating employees as people who “put the car together”, they go a step beyond and encourage them to take an active role in the quality of the cars they’re making.
 Here’s how: